maitria/alpha/README.md

 ### 4. Serve web pages locally

 [Ring](https://github.com/ring-clojure/ring) is what lets you talk to the web without a huge hassle.
 It's our only dependency.
 No fancy frameworks for this learning project.
-Leiningen is going to download your dependencies for you, so you don't need to install or anything. jj
+Leiningen is going to download your dependencies for you, so you don't need to install or anything.

 Open *project.clj* in your favorite editor to add the Ring dependency.
-Find the (defproject ...) function, and add:
+Find the (defproject ...) function\*, and add:

 `:dependencies [[ring/ring-core "x.x.x"]]` where *x.x.x* is the current version (Today it's "1.4.0").
 If there's already a dependency, just add the ring part.

+(\* Jason says this is a "form", not a "function", which is surely important.
+But I left the word function because if you're new to Clojure, it might help.
+Or not.
+I dunno.)

 Also add the *[lein-ring](https://github.com/weavejester/lein-ring)* plugin.